Which is the right social media channel for you?

-The biggest social media platform in the world is Facebook, followed by YouTube, Twitter, Google+, Instagram, LinkedIn and Pinterest (in that order).
+The biggest social media platform in the world is still Facebook, followed by YouTube, Instagram, TikTok, Twitter, Snapchat and Pinterest (in that order).
 But each platform has its own fans and users, so as well as finding a platform you feel comfortable with, you also need to consider who your customers are and which platforms they’re likely to use most frequently.
 Think about where your customers are based in real life too and which channel will help you reach them.

 For example, someone interested in crochet might spend a lot of time on YouTube looking for tutorials, so if that’s something you can offer, you could catch their attention there.
 Facebook is the most popular platform for women aged 55 and over, so if that’s your audience then Facebook might be a more effective way of reaching them than spending your time on Instagram, where users 63% of users in the UK are under 34 and only 7.9% of UK users are over 55 years old (source: Statista).

-Pinterest is a brilliant platform for makers and is one of the fastest-rising social media channels, but most of its users (around 55%) are still in the US.
+Pinterest is a brilliant platform for makers and is one of the fastest-rising social media channels, but more than half its users (according to Hootsuite) are still in the US.
 This means that although Pinterest can be a great way to get your work seen and shared, if you don’t ship to America it might not lead to as many direct sales as other platforms.
 Or you might want to target international customers, in which case it could be perfect.

 Infographic showing the pros and cons of Facebook, Twitter, Instagram and Pinterest…

 Infographic accurate in August 2016.
-We haven’t included Snapchat, YouTube, Google+ or LinkedIn in this infographic, but have a look at the links below for more info and stats about each of those.
+We haven’t included TickTok, Snapchat, YouTube or LinkedIn in this infographic, but have a look at the links below for more info and stats about each of those.